sdrazdauskas/event-feedback-analyzer/README.md

 ## Troubleshooting
 - **CORS errors:** Ensure your backend has `@CrossOrigin` or a CORS config to allow requests from your frontend.
 - **Cloud Run startup issues:** Make sure that all required environment variables are set.
-- **Hugging Face errors:** Check that your API key and URL are correct and not rate-limited.
+- **Hugging Face errors:** Check that your API key and URL are correct and aren't rate-limited.
 - **Database:** H2 is in-memory and resets on restart.
 For persistence, switch to a production database.

 ---